Surfshark Antivirus Review 2023: How Good Is It?

-Still, just because Surfshark Antivirus uses Avira SDK doesn't mean that they are one and the same: After all, each antivirus program has its own features and security mechanisms.
+However, just because Surfshark Antivirus uses Avira SDK doesn't mean that they're one and the same: After all, each antivirus program has its own features and security mechanisms.

-Unfortunately, there are murmurs that Surfshark Antivirus's provision of security isn't as good as would be hoped: PC Mag ⇱ gave the software a score of 53 %, the second worst in its comparison.
-This is because Surfshark only snapped its digital jaws at 71% of the sample viruses, with it being suspicious of only half of the remaining files when opening or launching them.
+Unfortunately, there is some grumbling about Surfshark Antivirus's security not being as good as we would like it to be: PC Mag gave the software a score of 53 %, the second worst in its comparison.
+This is because Surfshark only snapped its digital jaws at 71% of the sample viruses, and was only suspicious about half of the remaining files when opening or launching them.

-Until the testing labs weigh in, we're cautious about assessing the level of security Surfshark Antivirus provides.
-While the use of Avira SDK should give it a solid foundation, there's still a lot that is left up to the developers.
+Until the testing labs weigh in, we're going to hold off on rating Surfshark Antivirus's security.
+While Avira SDK should give it a solid foundation, there's still a lot that's up to the developers.

 You can access Surfshark's support area by heading to Settings > Help.
 Clicking on any of the links there will take you to Surfshark's website.
-Unfortunately, there aren't too many entries related to the developer's antivirus component.
-Nevertheless, the few that are there are of good quality and feature lots of screenshots.
+Unfortunately, there aren't too many entries related to the developer's antivirus software.
+Nevertheless, the few that we found are of good quality and feature lots of screenshots.

 Surfshark's support area is directly integrated into its app.

-Click on Get Help Now in order to access the developer's direct support options.
+Click on Get Help Now to access the developer's direct support channels.
 Questions or queries can be sent either via email or live chat.

 During testing, we were connected via chat with a support staffer in a few seconds.
 They answered our questions competently and were both friendly and eager to assist us.
-The emailed query we sent was also quickly addressed, with an answer taking just 15 minutes to arrive.
+We got a reply to our email in 15 minutes.

 Overall, we were very satisfied with Surfshark's support, even though a telephone hotline would be a nice addition.

 Surfshark Antivirus is only available as part of the Surfshark One suite.
-The price of this depends on how long a subscription you book.
+The exact cost depends on the length of your subscription.
 The most affordable option is a 24-month package, which saves 72% (in the first two years) in comparison to the monthly version.
 The 12-month subscription has the same basic price, meaning a saving of 62% in the first year compared to the monthly subscription.

-Business packages aren't offered and the features included in all Surfshark One subscriptions are identical.
+Business packages aren't offered and features are identical in all Surfshark One subscriptions.